KAMALESH-MENON/training/README.md

   ## 1. Data Initialization

-  - Loads initial Pokemon data from a remote JSON source when the application starts.
+  -  Populates pokemon data from a remote JSON source when the application starts after creation of tables in database.

   ## 2. CRUD Operations